 Hit versions by The Supremes (US #1/R&B #2/UK #27 1964), Jr. Walker & The All Stars (US #24/R&B #8 1967), Shakin’ Stevens (UK #24 1987).

 Also recorded by Mitch Ryder & the Detroit Wheels (1966).

 From the wiki: “The Supremes’ recording of ‘Come See About Me’ was recorded on July 13, 1964 during the sessions that produced the album Where Did Our Love Go, released in August 1964.
 But, the release of ‘Come See About Me’ as a promotional single was held back while the album’s first two singles, ‘Where Did Our Love Go’ and ‘Baby Love’, charted.

-“‘Come See About Me’ became the third of five consecutively-released Supremes songs to top the Billboard Hot 100 chart.
+“For the Supremes, ‘Come See About Me’ became their third of five consecutively-released promotional singles to top the Billboard Hot 100 chart.
 ‘Come See About Me’ topped the chart – twice, in fact, in non-consecutive weeks: the week of December 13, 1964 and, again, January 10, 1965.
-After one week at #1, the Supremes were toppled by the Beatles’ ‘I Feel Fine’.
-The following week, ‘Come See About Me’ again hit #1, toppling the Beatles.
+After its first week at #1 in December, the Supremes were toppled by the Beatles’ ‘I Feel Fine’.
+The following week, ‘Come See About Me’ again hit #1, toppling the Beatles.”

 The Supremes, “Come See About Me” (1964):

 Mitch Ryder & the Detroit Wheels, “Come See About Me” (1966):